 The final recommendations from the IRP are presented to a meeting of the Full Council (usually in January), where Members determine whether to adopt the recommendations.

-You can view the previous Panel’s report that was presented to the Council in January 2023.
+You can view the Panel’s report that was presented to the Council on 25 January 2024.